jessharrison83/Sprint-Challenge-Node-Express/Review.md

 ## How can we partition our application into sub-applications?

+By using routers to perform CRUD operations on a single resource when multiple resources are being used.

 ## What is express.json() and why do we need it?

 Built in express middlware that parses incoming requests with JSON payloads.